-The Manifesto for Agile Software development (Agile 2001) places a higher priority on “Responding to change over following a plan.”
+As shown in Figure 5.28, the “Manifesto for Agile Software Development” (Agile Manifesto Authors, 2001) places a higher priority on responding to change than on following a plan.

-Figure 5.28: Manifesto for Agile Software Development (Source: agilemanifesto.org) [05-28-manifestoForAgileSoftwareDevelopment.tif]
+Figure 5.28 Manifesto for Agile Software Development [05-28-manifestoForAgileSoftwareDevelopment.tif]

+Source: agilemanifesto.org

-The key point is that an agile team expects that once it gets started, executing the plan is more than likely to change based on what the team learns along the way.
-Based on its iterative and incremental approach the team basically wants to have flexibility to adjust and react to changes as they occur.
+The key point is that an agile team expects that, once it gets started, executing the plan is more than likely to change based on what the team learns along the way.
+Based on its iterative and incremental approach, the team wants to have flexibility to adjust and react to changes as they occur.

 This is a common and understandable stance by practitioners who have not yet had the opportunity to work with both methods.
-Those that have worked with both will tell you the first steps of Scrum – particularly for large, complex projects – are to define high level requirements for the entire project and prioritize them (Perera 2011).
+Those who have worked with both will tell you the first steps of scrum—particularly for large, complex projects—are to define high-level requirements for the entire project and prioritize them (Perera, 2011).

 Agile and Project Desktop

-The next most common myth about Agile is that you cannot use Microsoft Project to develop plans or schedules, which I would also like to dispel.
+The next most common myth about agile that we would like to dispel is that you cannot use Microsoft Project to develop plans or schedules.

-Agile project planning is typically referred to as “release planning.”
-The concept of an agile release plan is about planning multiple sprints that form a release of a particular solution or a product.
-It is not necessarily project-oriented; however, the concept for projects is very similar.
+Agile project planning typically is referred to as release planning.
+An agile release plan (or schedule of work activities) plans multiple sprints that form a release of a particular solution or a product.
+The plan is not necessarily project oriented; however, the concept for projects is very similar.

-Microsoft has developed a Scrum Solution Starter that was designed to provide guidance on using Microsoft Project 2010 to manage Scrum projects, aiming to help individual Scrum teams to start using Project to:
+Microsoft has developed a Scrum Solution Starter designed to provide guidance on using Microsoft Project 2010 to manage scrum projects, aiming to help individual scrum teams to start using Project to:

-1. Manage Product backlog
+1. Manage product backlog

-2, Manage Scrum backlog
+2, Manage scrum backlog

-3. Track progress and generate Burndown charts
+3. Track progress and generate burndown charts

-The Microsoft solution starter focuses on the Project 2010 desktop client, and on the individual Scrum team experience.
+The Microsoft Solution Starter focuses on the Project 2010 desktop client and on the individual scrum team experience.

-Scrum is an iterative, incremental methodology for project management often seen in Agile software development.
-Although Scrum was intended for management of software development projects, it can be used to run software maintenance teams, or as a general project/program management approach.
+Scrum is an iterative, incremental methodology for PM often seen in agile software development.
+Although scrum was intended for management of software development projects, it can be used to run software maintenance teams or as a general project/program management approach.

-Figure 5.29 illustrates the “New Scrum Project” button that is installed in the Project Backstage tab when the Scrum Solution Starter (Microsoft 2010) is installed.
+Figure 5.29 illustrates the New Scrum Project button that is installed in the Project Backstage tab when the Scrum Solution Starter bis installed.

-Figure 5.29: Microsoft Scrum Solution Starter for Project (Source: Advisicon) [05-29-microsoftScrumSolutionStarterForProject.tif]
+Figure 5.29 Microsoft Scrum Solution Starter for Project [05-29-microsoftScrumSolutionStarterForProject.tif]

+Source: Advisicon

-The Project 2010 Scrum Solution Starter comes complete with installation files and documentation so we will not repeat the very well written 9 page guide here.
-We will however highlight some of the key functions of the Scrum Solution Starter.
+The Project 2010 Scrum Solution Starter comes complete with installation files and documentation; we will not repeat that discussion here.
+We will, however, highlight some of the key functions of the Scrum Solution Starter.

-When a new scrum project is created, the Scrum ribbon tab is presented where you can select from the various views (e.g. Product Backlog, Key Dates and Milestones, and Add New Sprint).
+When a new scrum project is created, the Scrum ribbon tab is presented (see Figure 5.30) from which you can select from the various views (e.g., Product Backlog, Key Dates and Milestones, and Add New Sprint (see Figure 5.31)).

-Figure 5.30: Project Scrum Ribbon tab (Source: Advisicon) [05-30-projectScrumRibbonTab.tif]
+Figure 5.30 Project Scrum Ribbon Tab [05-30-projectScrumRibbonTab.tif]

+Source: Advisicon

-Figure 5.31: Project Sprint View (Source: Advisicon) [05-31-projectSprintView.tif]
+Figure 5.31 Project Sprint View [05-31-projectSprintView.tif]

+Source: Advisicon

-The Key Dates view allows users to track non-work item dates, and visualize them using the timeline view, like shown in Figure 5.32.
+The Key Dates view allows users to track nonwork item dates, and visualize them using the timeline view, as shown in Figure 5.32.

-Figure 5.32: Sprint Timeline View (Source: Advisicon) [05-32-sprintTimelineView.tif]
+Figure 5.32 Sprint Timeline View [05-32-sprintTimelineView.tif]

+Source: Advisicon

-Microsoft Project can also be used to assign scope to Iterations (Aguanno 2011) providing a flexible yet dynamic way of managing the work of a project.
+Microsoft Project can also be used to assign scope to iterations (Aguanno, 2011), providing a flexible yet dynamic way of managing the work of a project.
 Figure 5.33 illustrates this approach.

-Figure 5.33: Assign Scope to Iterations in Project (Source: Advisicon) [05-33-assignScopeToIterationsInProject.tif]
+Figure 5.33 Assign Scope to Iterations in Project [05-33-assignScopeToIterationsInProject.tif]

+Source: Advisicon

-There is also a “Sprint Burndown Chart” button on the Scrum ribbon tab, which will display the current sprint data from start to end of a sprint.
-Figure 5.34 illustrates a Burndown chart that shows progress/trends in the current Sprint.
+The Sprint Burndown Chart button on the Scrum ribbon tab displays the current sprint data from start to end of a sprint.
+Figure 5.34 illustrates a burndown chart that shows progress/trends in the current sprint.